It takes an average of 43 days to find a new job. That means some opportunities can take months to pan out while others take a few days.

 Step 1: Head over to the search box on LinkedIn and click on “Search for people”

 You may have to enter a search term before selecting “People.”
 Try “hiring” or one of the job titles suggested in step 3.
-Often, recruiters will include “I’m hiring” or “we’re hiring” in their LinkedIn headlines, but so might other employees.
+Often, recruiters and hiring managers will include “I’m hiring” or “we’re hiring” in their LinkedIn headlines, but so might other employees.
 Read on to learn how to filter your results!

 Step 2: Click on “All Filters”